aws-samples/the-aws-step-functions-workshop/content/module-7/step-5/index.en.md

 ---
-title: 'Update the integration to make the execution synchronous'
+title: 'Execute a synchronous execution through API Gateway'
 weight: 95
 ---

-## Making the integration synchronous
+## Make the integration synchronous

-1. Go to the API Gateway console and select the API already created for this activity.
+1. Go to the API Gateway console and select the API created for this module.
    ![API Console](/static/img/module-7/module-7-API-console-4.png)
 2. From the list of resources find the `execution` resource and click on `POST`
    ![API Execution](/static/img/module-7/module-7-API-execution-new-4.png)